vivimartini/solar-forecast-postprocessing/DECISIONS.md

 - Capacity-normalising the residual first (divide by a capacity proxy — running upper envelope of generation): no help.
 - Physics features (clear-sky, geometry): nothing robust.
-Makes sense — I'm post-processing an NWP forecast that already has the physics in it; the leftover error is fleet growth + drift, not physical.
+Makes sense — I'm post-processing an NWP forecast that already has the physics in it; the leftover error is scale growth + drift, not physical.
 So point deliverable is just the online bias.

 Physical bounds: the additive correction can push the point forecast slightly below 0 at dawn/dusk (~0.02% of rows), and P10 more often.
 Clip everything to [0, capacity].

 Uncertainty (metric b, and the better half).
-Quantile GBDT for P10/P90 (went with the 80% central interval).
-Tried offline conformal first — under-covers on eval, same drift problem.
-Switched to online ACI (updates the width from observed coverage errors as it goes).
-Holds at 79.1% vs 80% target, width ~4.45 GW.
-Sort the quantiles at the end so they don't cross.
+Quantile GBDT for P10/P90 (80% central interval).
+Tried static offline conformal calibration first — restored near-nominal coverage on walk-forward eval (81.2%), but wider intervals and worse interval score than adaptive online ACI.
+Compared static conformal with online ACI: static restored marginal coverage; online ACI hit 79.1% with substantially better interval score — better calibration–sharpness trade-off under drift.
+Dispersion scaling on top.
+Width ~4.45 GW.
+Sort quantiles so they don't cross.
 Coverage by regime 82 / 79 / 77, roughly even.
-Width is informative, which is the point for trading: bucket by width and MAE goes 643 → 1327 → 1923.
+Width is informative: bucket by width and MAE goes 643 → 1327 → 1923.
 Tells you when to distrust the forecast.

 Metric (b) target: for each valid time, revision = next issuance − current issuance.
 Modelled the absolute magnitude of that and put a symmetric band around the currently issued forecast.